miking-lang/miking-ipm/README.md

 	brew install fswatch

+To install dune, follow the instructions on <a href="https://dune-project.org/">dune-project.org</a>.

+If you are using an old opam version, use the following commands to update it:

+	opam update
+	opam upgrade

 You can start the server for watching your file using this command and sourcing your **.mc** file (this would be if your file is in the root directory of the project):

 	cd src/ocaml-server/
 	dune exec ./main.exe path/to/source.mc

 This will prompt you to the port on your localhost on which the server is started, now if you modify and save the file which contains your models, it should generate a file called **data-source.js** and reflect the update in the browser immediately.
 The generated file will appear in the src/visual/webpage directory.
+Note that you must be in the ocaml-server directory to run the server.

 # Models